 Addressing evolving needs, Gratz College grew to offer training programs for educators and communal professionals in the Jewish and secular communities.
-Over the last 20 years, the College has expanded its offerings to include a broad array of credentials and programs, including a PhD and EdD, seven masters’ programs, a BA completion program, and six graduate and undergraduate certificates.
+Over the last 20 years, the College has expanded its offerings to include a broad array of credentials and programs, including a PhD and EdD, masters’ level programs, BA completion programs, and graduate and undergraduate certificates.
 An early adopter of online education, Gratz offers blended and fully online degrees and has enrolled students from 36 states and 6 countries.
 Gratz is a private non-profit institution with a Carnegie Classification as a Master’s – Large Programs level and first received accreditation from the Middle States Commission for Higher Education (MSCHE) in 1967.

 Gratz College is accredited by the Middle States Commission on Higher Education, recognized by the Ministry of Education and Culture of the State of Israel, and is a partner of the Jewish Federation of Greater Philadelphia.
 The institution is guided with transparency by its Board of Governors.